Find out what does and what doesn’t go into your recycling bin. Sort, rinse, put in the bin loose.

-What to put in your recycling bin
+What goes in the bin

 - Glass jars and bottles including lids (just take the lids off and place in recycling)